Tevin Campbell: 1993–1995: I'm Ready and further success

 In September 1994, Campbell also scored an R&B hit with the single "U Will Know" as part of the R&B super-group Black Men United, a group that also included singer Usher.
 During the time span of 1993 to 1995, Campbell performed as an opening act on select dates during the summer of Janet Jackson's Janet World Tour.
 In 1995, Campbell voiced the character Powerline in Disney's animated film A Goofy Movie, performing the songs "I 2 I" (also styled as "Eye to Eye") and "Stand Out" for the film's soundtrack.
-Campbell appeared alongside female recording artist Brandy on the September 28, 1995 episode of NY Undercover called "Digital Underground.Com" singing "The Closer I Get to You".
+Campbell appeared alongside female recording artist Brandy on the September 28, 1995, episode of NY Undercover called "Digital Underground.Com" singing "The Closer I Get to You".

-1996–1998: Back to the World and after
+1996–1998: Back to the World

-The year 1996 saw the release of his third album, Back to the World.
-The album saw production by Sean Combs.
+Campbell's third album, Back to the World, featuring production by Sean Combs, was released in 1996.
 It reached number 46 on the Billboard 200 chart and 11 on the Top R&B/Hip-Hop Albums chart.
-In terms of sales, Back to the World was a disappointment compared to his first two albums T.E.V.I.N. and I'm Ready because it only reached Gold status.
-The album's first single, "Back to the World", reached number 47 on the Billboard 200 chart and 14 on the R&B charts becoming a moderate hit.
+In terms of sales, Back to the World was a disappointment compared to his first two albums, despite being certified gold.
+The album's first single, "Back to the World", was a moderate hit, reaching number 47 on the Billboard 200 chart and 14 on the R&B charts becoming a moderate hit.
 However, the other two singles did not even reach the Hot 100, "I Got It Bad" and "Could You Learn to Love" only managed to reach the R&B charts with very low peak positions.
 Also in 1996, Campbell sung a cover of the song, "The Impossible Dream", on the compilation album Rhythm of the Games: 1996 Olympic Games Album.
-Campbell also contributed to the RCA Victor Records tribute album called The Songs of West Side Story in dedication to the original West Side Story musical and its 1961 film adaptation.
-Campbell sung the song "One Hand, One Heart" on the album which also featured contributions from Selena, Aretha Franklin, Phil Collins, Patti LaBelle, Natalie Cole, Sheila E. and All-4-One.
+Campbell also contributed a recording of the song "One Hand, One Heart" to the album The Songs of West Side Story, which also featured contributions from Selena, Aretha Franklin, Phil Collins, Patti LaBelle, Natalie Cole, Sheila E. and All-4-One.